tosyama/palan/doc/REFERENCE.md

 ## Increment/decrement operation
 You can increment/decrement a variable by using `++`/`--` operator.
-You cannot use with another expressons because they are statements.
+You cannot use with another expressions because they are statements.

 |Operator|Name|Description|Example|
 |:-------|:---|:----------|:------|